 Sarah Davis joined University City District as Director of Development in October 2012.
 Before coming to UCD, Sarah was Foundation Relations Manager at WHYY, where she secured significant grants from local, regional and national funders.

 Sarah grew up in Central Massachusetts and lived in Chicago and upstate New York before arriving in West Philly.
 Her lifelong love of language and environment has led her to assist a socioeconomic study in the cloudforests of Ecuador, propagate native seedlings in Northern Scotland, write poetry and fiction at Antioch College, and raise some pretty decent tomatoes in Cedar Park.

-Safety Ambassador Operations Manager, x233
+Operations Manager, Safety Ambassador Program, x233